CHRIS-GIT7/rage-media/README.md

-This landing page is built with HTML, CSS, and JavaScript.
-The initial version of the footer contained generic contact information as a placeholder.
-After receiving a time extension, I was able to replace the placeholder content with the final, accurate contact details.
+A responsive landing page built with HTML, CSS, and JavaScript.